swangarch/multilayer_perceptron/README.md

 ```bash
 python mlp.py -t config/data-softmax.json data/train.csv (params.json)
 ```
+After training, the params.json will be saved, which contain weights, biases and network structure.
-Not if params.json is provided, the program will perform fine tuning.
+If params.json is provided, the program will perform fine tuning.

 ### To test
 ```bash
 python mlp.py -p config/data-softmax.json data/test.csv params.json
 ```

-This dataset support both BCE and CCE, if data-sigmoid.json is used, it will perform BCE otherwise if data-softmax.json is used, it will perform CCE.
+The program support both BCE and CCE, if sigmoid is used in the last layer, it will perform BCE otherwise if softmax is used, it will perform CCE.

 The program will make prediction, an accuracy will be calculated and prediction will be saved in predictions.json.

 ### Other datasets and configurations provided
-- 0-1.csv _____ 0-1.json => 0 to 1 hand wirte digits recognition with BCE loss
-- 0-9.csv _____ 0-9.json => 0 to 9 hand wirte digits recognition with CCE loss
+- 0-9.csv _____ 0-9.json => 0 to 9 hand wirte digits recognition with softmax and CCE loss
 - --gen-data1d _____ regre-relu.json => 1d random generated data with RELU activation and MSE loss
 - --gen-data1d _____ regre-sigmoid.json => 1d random generated data with Sigmoid activation and MSE loss